-Once the suburb is built it is set in stone.
-I would conclude that coherent network of continuous bike paths across the city needs a master plan for bike path infrastructure, upon which new suburbs can be designed and realised so that the new infrastructure interconnects.
-In other words, suburb design starts with the end in mind.
-The suburb is a small unit of the much larger and longer endeavour, to build active travel networks across the city.
+Once the suburb is built, its design is set in stone.
+A coherent network of continuous bike paths across the city, require cycle corridors to be reserved, upon which new suburbs can be designed and realised so that the new infrastructure interconnects.
+Suburb design starts with the end in mind.
+The suburb is a small unit of the much larger and longer endeavour to build cycle highways across the city.

 Looking at the suburbs of Wright and Coombs the following can be observed:

 - bike paths are along waterways and parks and traverse the suburb

 - bike paths connect people to schools and shops

 - bike paths often end at the boundary of the suburb

 - when bike paths are found on the edge of suburbs, they are often fragments going nowhere, stopping and starting at arbitrary locations.

 For the designer of a suburb, priorities are set into the design.
 Engineering design is about deciding between compromises.
 Looking at the design of the suburbs of Wright and Coombs, it appears that the bike paths serve to move pedestrian and bike traffic within the suburb between schools, shops, recreation areas such as ovals and parks.
 This makes sense as long as your horizon is limited to the boundaries of the suburb.